manikyaswathi/harp/README.md

 Note: Execute the 'docker build' command from the main folder 'harp'.

-2. Create an image for the application to be profiled using HARP Framework (Image) Using the Image created in "Step 1" or the respective Image from the ICICLE repository, create an Image for the application to be profiled using the HARP Framework.
-We refer to the application to be profiled as a 'target application'.
+2. Create an image for the application to be profiled using HARP Framework (Image)

+Using the Image created in "Step 1" or the respective Image from the ICICLE repository, create an Image for the application to be profiled using the HARP Framework.
+We refer to the application to be profiled as a 'target application'. <br />

-Steps for creating a DockeFile for the target application and building an image using the 'Dockerfile_App_Template' template.
+Steps for creating a DockeFile for the target application and building an image using the 'Dockerfile_App_Template' template. <br />

 a.
 Edit the 'ProfileApplication.sh' entry point file to execute the HARP with the pipeline configurations JSON.
 Replace "pipeline_config.json" with your desired pipeline configuration file in the application work folder.
 ```